-In case you didn’t know, February is LGBT history month, so once again we’re fortunate that world events make reviews we were going to do anyway seem relevant.
+February is LGBT history month, so once again we’re using real world events to make reviews we were going to do anyway seem relevant.
 Enjoy.

 For the Bible Tells Me So is a moving documentary about a range of Christian parents in America coming to terms with having a gay child.